Back to blog

 By Caltsu Team

-Why Sync Google Calendar with Apple Calendar?
+Why Sync Your Google and Apple Calendars?

 By syncing them, you get:

-Syncing on iPhone or iPad
+How to Sync on Your iPhone or iPad

 This takes about 45 seconds.
-Grab your phone.

 1. Open the Settings app on your iPhone.